WomensLaw serves and supports all survivors.

 Laws current as of September 19, 2024

-A judge will make the custody and parent-time arrangement s/he thinks is in your child’s “best interests.”1
+A judge will make the custody and parent-time arrangement that s/he thinks is in your child’s “best interests.”1

 According to Utah law, a judge must consider the following factors for both parents: